ReeceSmith14/Personal-Portfolio-Website/README.md

 #### User Stories

-As a potential employer, client or collaborator I want:As a potential employer, client or collaborator I want to:
+As a potential employer, client or collaborator I want to:

 - Quickly understand the purpose of the portfolio website.
 - Navigate easily with a user-friendly layout.